pombreda/pgreloaded/doc/modules/videogui.rst

       A dict containing the mapping of SDL2 events to the available :class:`pygame2.events.EventHandler` bindings of the :class:`Button`.

+.. class:: CheckButton(source=None, size=(0, 0), bpp=32, freesf=False)

+   A specialised :class:`Button` that retains its state.

+   .. attribute:: checked

+      Indicates, if the :class:`CheckButton` is checked or not.

 .. class:: TextEntry(source=None, size=(0, 0), bpp=32, freesf=False)